 “The Middle Ages in the Americas”

 Due to the continuing challenges posed by the Covid-19 pandemic, we will not be able to gather in Boston as originally planned.
-Instead, our meeting will take place virtually, featuring a combination of synchronous lectures, sessions, and workshops that will take place from 1000 to 1500 EDT on Friday, Saturday, and Sunday.
+Instead, our meeting will take place virtually, featuring a combination of synchronous lectures, sessions, and workshops that will take place from 1100 to 1500 EDT on Thursday, Friday, and Saturday.
+We also will offer a variety of asynchronous excursions, providing introductions to Boston and some of its medieval treasures.
 In addition to keynote talks by Professor Laura Cleaver (School of Advanced Studies, University of London) and Professor Cord Whitaker (Wellesley College) and a series of talks on this year’s theme, the 2021 CARMEN meeting also will feature presentations of new and early-stage project proposals submitted for this year’s CARMEN Project Prize, the winner of which will be announced at the meeting’s conclusion.

 We welcome proposals for papers, panels, or roundtables on any aspect of the theme “The Middle Ages in the Americas”.
 Proposals should include (1) the name, affiliation, and email address of each presenter or panelist; (2) the paper, panel, or roundtable title; and (3) a brief (c.
 150 word) abstract of the proposed paper, panel, or roundtable.
 Complete proposals should be submitted via email to the program committee at [email protected] by Friday, 23 July 2021; please be sure to indicate “CARMEN 2021 meeting proposal” in the email subject line.
 For more information on the Project Prize, including submission requirements, deadlines, and criteria, please visit the Project Prize page on the CARMEN website here.
 Accepted papers, panels, and Project Prize applicants will be contacted no later than Monday, 2 August 2021.